Featured Articles, Podcasts, and Videos about PHPs

 March 2021

 Dr. Christopher Bundy, FSPHP President offers PHPs as a resource for those seeking help following the psychologic impact of burnout and exhaustion from the pandemic “Physician Health Programs, are an anonymous, trusted source that medical professionals in every state can call on if they want to talk or get a confidential referral."
+He offers the hope that what will come next are changes in dialogue around physician’s vulnerability and wellness, increasing the need to seek help and for there to be changes in the environment so that its sustainable. .

-Curbside Consultation: Caring for the Physician Affected by Substance Use Disorder
+Caring for the Physician Affected by Substance Use Disorder

 March 2021